yutlaquran/Quran_Yutla_Backend/docs/Parent-Teacher-Linking-API.md

 ### 1. Register Parent with Number of Children
 **Endpoint:** `POST /api/v1/auth/sign-up/parent`

-**Description:** Parent registers and specifies the number of children they have.
+**Description:** Parent registers and specifies the number of children along with their student codes.

 **Body:**
 ```json